 In the tweet quoted above, Sean Carroll argues that “Fundamental physics is analogous to “the rules of Go.”
 Which are simple and easily mastered.
 Go *strategy* is more like bio or neuroscience.”
 Well yes, and no. Finding new fundamental equations is certainly similar to inventing new rules for a game.
 This is broadly the job of a theoretical physicist.
 However, the three approaches to “doing theoretical physics”, mentioned above, are quite different.

-In the first and second approach the “rules of the game” are pretty much fixed.
-You write down a Lagrangian and afterwards compare its predictions with measured data.
+In the first and second approach, the “rules of the game” are pretty much fixed.
+You write down a Lagrangian and afterward compare its predictions with measured data.
 The new Lagrangian involves new fields, new coupling constants etc., but must be written down according to fixed rules.
 Usually, only terms that respect rules of special relativity are allowed.
 Moreover, we know that the simplest possible terms are the most important ones, so you focus on them first.
 (More complicated terms are “non-renormalizable” and therefore suppressed by some large scale.)
 Given some new field or fields writing down the Lagrangian and deriving the corresponding equations of motion is a straight-forward.
 Moreover, while deriving the experimental consequences of some given Lagrangian can be quite complicated, the general rules of how to do it are fixed.
 The framework that allows us to derive predictions for colliders or other experiments starting from a Lagrangian is known as Quantum Field Theory.

 This is exactly the kind of problem that was solved, although in a much simpler setting, by the Mark A. Stalzer and Chao Ju in the paper mentioned above.
 There are already powerful algorithms, like, for example, SPheno or micrOMEGAs which are capable of deriving many important consequences of a given Lagrangian, almost completely automagically.
-So with further progress in this direction it seems not completely impossible that an algorithm will be able to find the best possible Lagrangian to describe given experimental data.
+So with further progress in this direction, it seems not completely impossible that an algorithm will be able to find the best possible Lagrangian to describe given experimental data.

 As an aside: A funny name for this goal of theoretical physics that deals with the search for the “ultimate Lagrangian of the world” was coined by Arthur Wightman, who called it “the hunt for the Green Lion”.
 (Source: Conceptual Foundations of Quantum Field Theory: Tian Yu Cao)

-What then remains on the theoretical side is “Theory Driven Research”.
+What then remains on the theoretical side is “Theory-Driven Research”.
 I have no idea how a “robot” could do this kind of research, which is probably what Sean Caroll had in mind in his tweets.
-For example, the algorithm by Mark A. Stalzer and Chao Ju only searches for laws that consist of some predefined objects, vectors, tensors and uses predefined rules of how to combine them: scalar products, cross products etc. It is hard to imagine how paradigm shifting discoveries could be made by an algorithm like this.
+For example, the algorithm by Mark A. Stalzer and Chao Ju only searches for laws that consist of some predefined objects, vectors, tensors and uses predefined rules of how to combine them: scalar products, cross products etc. It is hard to imagine how paradigm-shifting discoveries could be made by an algorithm like this.
 General relativity is a good example.
 The correct theory of gravity needed completely new mathematics that wasn’t previously used by physicists.
 No physicists around 1900 would have programmed crazy rules such as those of non-Euclidean geometry into the set of allowed rules.
 An algorithm that was designed to guess Lagrangian will always only spit out a Lagrangian.
 If the fundamental theory of nature cannot be written down in Lagrangian form, the algorithm would be doomed to fail.

 To summarize, there will be physicists in 100 years.
 However, I don’t think that all jobs currently done by theoretical and experimental physicists will survive.
 This is probably a good thing.
 Most physicists would love to have more time to think about fundamental problems like Einstein did.